imrafaelmerino/JIO/README.md

 - The `Gen.cons(1).map(Duration::ofSeconds)` defines a generator `delayGen` that provides a constant delay of 1 second.

 - The `countUsers` lambda is defined to use the `StubSupplier` with a sequence generator (`Gens.seq`) that allows you to choose different values for each call.
-In this case the firs four calls triggers a failure, which is treated as a value that can be returned.
+In this case the first four calls triggers a failure, which is treated as a value that can be returned.

 This setup allows you to test and observe the retry logic in action: